oliverfyh/Project-predict-future-sales/README.md

 ## Reconciliation Strategies Performance and analysis
 ![](./src/reconciliation%20performance.png)
 - OLS strategy produced many negative results.
 It made the coherent prediction worse
-    - OLS assumes that all time series in all level have similar error variance.
-    - Our datasets obviously violated the assumption

 - WLSS strategy produced better results in overall
-    - WLSS assumes that all time series in same leve have similar error variance and

 - We encountered some errors when running WLSV strategy
 - The Improvement of reconciliation is not encouraging
 - Possible reasons:
     - Due to memory constraints, we just built hierarchical time series up to one store, which may not able to reflect macro trends or seasonalities
     - Limited hyperparameter tuning
     - Many products/categories have too limited sales transactions
-    - Many state-of-the-art reconciliation strategies have not supported by Scikit-hts
+    - New reconciliation strategies have not supported by Scikit-hts
         - MinTSample
         - MinTShrink